Stronger than steel, more elastic than rubber: Russian scientists have developed a method that will increase the strength of ordinary spider silk

 Russian archaeologists no longer give finds for genetic analysis to foreign colleagues.
 Russia has replaced the technology with domestic alternatives

-A test for rapid detection of fungal infection in the lungs has been created in Russia
+A test for the rapid detection of fungal infection in the lungs has been created in Russia

-Scientists from Bashkiria will be engaged in the creation of dental prostheses
+Scientists from Bashkiria will be involved in the creation of dental prostheses

 Under the scrutiny of developers: what data does the global web store about the user